 It’s important to be aware that some SMEs may find it challenging to find lenders who are willing to accept them for credit.

-Invoice financing for businesses in Singapore could be a good short-term financing solution for SMEs with a significant amount of accounts receivable in the form of invoices.
+Invoice financing for businesses in Hong Kong could be a good short-term financing solution for SMEs with a significant amount of accounts receivable in the form of invoices.
 This form of financing may offer lower interest rates when compared to other short-term borrowing options.
 Additionally, some lenders offer cash disbursement very quickly, which could be beneficial to your business if you are seeking capital support immediately.
-However, SMEs without significant invoice amounts would be better off considering other short-term financing options, such as micro loans or potentially another type of business loans.
+However, SMEs without significant invoice amounts would be better off considering other short-term financing options, such as business loans.

 Frequently asked questions

-Is my business eligible for invoice financing in Singapore?
+Is my business eligible for invoice financing in Hong Kong?

-Although eligibility requirements differ across providers, your business should generally be incorporated in Singapore and meet certain revenue requirements.
+Although eligibility requirements differ across providers, your business should generally be incorporated in Hong Kong and meet certain revenue requirements.

 What’s the difference between invoice financing and invoice factoring?